≡ Menu

 Ford’s debt was divided into two segments: Ford Credit and Company Excluding Ford Credit.

 Ford Credit is the subsidiary that provides financial services.
-At the same time, Company Excluding Ford Credit refers to subsidiaries excluding Ford Credit but relates primarily to Automotive that manufactures and markets cars and vehicles.
+Company Excluding Ford Credit refers to subsidiaries excluding Ford Credit but relates primarily to Automotive that manufactures and markets cars and vehicles.

 Back To Table Of Contents